Frequently Asked Questions

 Who are the guests for Gallifrey 2015?

-We’ve just announced our first guest block (as of June 12, 2014) and we will be announcing more later in the summer.
+We’ve announced our first two guest blocks (as of August 1, 2014) and we will be announcing more later in the autumn.
 As we draw closer to the convention, we hope to have some major names to share.
 We have huge plans for 2015, and a 25-year history of providing a great time to our attendees, so we appreciate the trust everyone put in us as we sold out so quickly.